zxzhao0/C2SER/README.md

-# Steering Language Model to Stable Speech Emotion Recognition via Contextual Perception and Chain of Thought <br> <sub> The official implementation of C$^2$SER (submit to ACL 2025) </sub>
+# Steering Language Model to Stable Speech Emotion Recognition via Contextual Perception and Chain of Thought <br> <sub> The official implementation of C<sup>2</sup>SER (submit to ACL 2025) </sub>

 ## Abstract
-We propose C$^2$SER, a novel ALM designed to enhance the stability and accuracy of SER through $\textbf{C}$ontextual perception and $\textbf{C}$hain of Thought (CoT).
-C$^2$SER integrates the Whisper encoder for semantic perception and Emotion2Vec-S for acoustic perception, where Emotion2Vec-S extends Emotion2Vec with semi-supervised learning to enhance emotional discrimination.
-Additionally, C$^2$SER employs a CoT approach, processing SER in a step-by-step manner while leveraging speech content and speaking styles to improve recognition.
-To further enhance stability, C$^2$SER introduces self-distillation from explicit CoT to implicit CoT, mitigating error accumulation and boosting recognition accuracy.
-Extensive experiments show that C$^2$SER outperforms existing popular ALMs, such as Qwen2-Audio and SECap, delivering more stable and precise emotion recognition.
+We propose C<sup>2</sup>SER, a novel ALM designed to enhance the stability and accuracy of SER through **C**ontextual perception and **C**hain of Thought (CoT).
+C<sup>2</sup>SER integrates the Whisper encoder for semantic perception and Emotion2Vec-S for acoustic perception, where Emotion2Vec-S extends Emotion2Vec with semi-supervised learning to enhance emotional discrimination.
+Additionally, C<sup>2</sup>SER employs a CoT approach, processing SER in a step-by-step manner while leveraging speech content and speaking styles to improve recognition.
+To further enhance stability, C<sup>2</sup>SER introduces self-distillation from explicit CoT to implicit CoT, mitigating error accumulation and boosting recognition accuracy.
+Extensive experiments show that C<sup>2</sup>SER outperforms existing popular ALMs, such as Qwen2-Audio and SECap, delivering more stable and precise emotion recognition.

 ## Roadmap

-C$^2$SER is designed to mitigate hallucinations in speech emotion recognition (SER) and to deliver stable emotion recognition.
-C$^2$SER architecture consists of two primary components: a contextual perception module and a text-based large language model (LLM).
+C<sup>2</sup>SER is designed to mitigate hallucinations in speech emotion recognition (SER) and to deliver stable emotion recognition.
+C<sup>2</sup>SER architecture consists of two primary components: a contextual perception module and a text-based large language model (LLM).
 The contextual perception module extracts detailed information regarding both the semantic and acoustic aspects, which the text LLM subsequently leverages via a chain-of-thought process to make final predictions.

 More specifically, the contextual perception module comprises the following elements: a Whispe encoder for semantic perception, Emotion2Vec-S for acoustic perception, and a connection model designed to align the feature dimensions with those required by the text LLM.